apache/cordova-docs/www/docs/en/2.8.0/cordova/contacts/parameters/contactFields.md

     KIND, either express or implied.
 See the License for the specific language governing permissions and limitations
     under the License.

+title: contactFields
 ---

 contactFields
 =============

-Required parameter of the `contacts.find` method.
-Use this parameter to specify which fields should be included in the `Contact` objects resulting from a find operation.
+Required parameter of the `[contacts.find](../contacts.find.html)` method.
+Use this parameter to specify which fields should be included in the `[Contact](../Contact/contact.html)` objects resulting from a find operation.

     ["name", "phoneNumbers", "emails"]